Kamskénow Webinar Event with Dr. Scott Napper

-Registration for 2020/2021 Kamskénow is now open.
+Registration for the 2021/2022 program will open in June 7, 2021.
 We welcome applications for the Kamskénow program from teachers or school administrators who work in Community Schools within Saskatoon Public Schools or Greater Saskatoon Catholic Schools.
 If you have any questions regarding eligibility, or if you wish to be added to our contact list, please contact us.

 Science Home Lab Kits